Role Detection in Bicycle-Sharing Networks Using Multilayer Stochastic Block Models: Introduction

-We introduce mixed-membership and discrete-membership versions of our model, where nodes can be members of multiple blocks or exactly one block, respectively.
-Both versions are degree-corrected, as we parametrize the time-aggregated degree of each node to avoid conflating block divisions with node activity levels \cite{karrer2011stochastic}.
+In Section \ref{Results}, we illustrate that degree correction enables us to identify blocks based on their functional roles in a network, rather than based on their levels of activity.
 This is especially important for bicycle-sharing networks in which stations have heterogeneous numbers of parking spaces for bicycles and different neighborhoods have different baseline levels of bicycle usage.
-Our models are applicable to both directed or undirected networks, although we consider only directed examples in the present paper.
+Our models are applicable to both directed and undirected networks, but we consider only directed examples in the present paper.
+Additionally, although our models are inspired by the analysis of bicycle-sharing systems, they are applicable more generally to multilayer networks in which nodes have heterogeneous degrees and belong to fixed classes.

-Increasing our understanding of the functional roles of docking stations can aid in the design and maintenance of bicycle-sharing networks, and understanding the usage patterns of stations can help inform the forecasting of their usage in unobserved and partially observed.
-This is valuable for tasks such as the dynamic restocking of stations with bicycles, which is both challenging and expensive, yet vital to the success of bicycle-sharing systems \cite{shuetal2013redistribution, chung2018BikeAA}.

-A wide variety of community-detection and other clustering methods exist for networks.
-Such methods include spectral methods, inference using SBMs, optimization of objective functions (such as modularity \cite{newman2004finding}), local methods based on dynamical processes, and others \cite{fortunato2016community}.
-They have different strengths and drawbacks, and some of them are more appropriate for some applications than for others \cite{fortunato2016community,porter2009communities, cherifi2019survey}.
-Community detection in multilayer networks is a developing field, with methods applied to diverse applications, such as biology, sociology, and materials science \cite{bazzi2016generative,valdano2015analytical,cranmer2015kantian,barbillon2017stochastic, kobayashi2019nature,papadopoulos2018network}.
-Several algorithms for community detection have been generalized to multilayer networks; see \cite{mucha10multiplex,paul2016null,valles2016multilayer,stanley2016clustering,barbillon2017stochastic,yang2011dsbm, zhang2017random,jeub2017} for examples.